 At probability sites, it may not be possible to collect a benthic sample for several reasons: (1) intervening shallow water may be an obstacle to reaching a site, (2) a site may be too shallow for navigation, (3) the nature of bottom sediments (oyster reef or shell-hash) may prevent grab closure, and (4) failure of navigation or hydrographic instrumentation may result in loss of ancillary data.
 In the case of (1) and (2), sampling will be attempted at least once by small boat before the site is discarded.
-In the case of (3) three attempts at relocation will be made at 20 m to 30 m distances from the original point in different directions.
+In the case of (3) three attempts at relocation will be made within a 37 m circle, and three additional attempts within a 37-100 m distance from the original point in different directions.
 If an acceptable sample cannot be collected, the site will be discarded.
-In the case of 4), the site will be resampled after equipment is repaired.
+In the case of (4), the site will be resampled after equipment is repaired.
 Only in extreme circumstances where overall success of the program is jeopardized, can a sample be substituted for logistical reasons.
 An example would be dropping a single sample six hours travel time up a tributary, collection of which threatened to prevent sampling several other sites because the "end of summer" deadline was approaching.